jschaf/mccc/battle/hammelburg.md

 March.

-Berlin \TODO{German Army HQ name?} was notified of the breach thirty minutes later at 0100 on 27 March.
-Some nazi \TODO{Obstfelder?}
-thought Patton had spotted the German weak point in their defense, so they directed two divisions to reinforce the breach.
+Berlin \TODO{German Army HQ name?} was notified of the breach thirty minutes later at 0100.
+Some nazi \TODO{Obstfelder?}  thought Patton had spotted the German weak point in their defense, so they directed two divisions to reinforce the breach.

 Baum reached his first objective at 0230, merging onto highway 26 near the town of Laufach.
 Along the route, Baum directed his Sherman tanks